 To solve these two basic problems, a small cover, usually dome-shaped, is glued over the voice coil.
 This is the dust cap.
-Its prime purpose, then, is to seal the driver and provide protection for the voice coil gap.
-Its effect, however, is far reaching.
+Its

 Let's look at one problem the dust cap creates.
 When in place, the dust cap creates a small roughly cylindrical "enclosure," formed by the voice coil former, with the pole piece at one end and the dust cap at the other.
 When the driver operates, the air in this tiny enclosure is compressed as the cone moves inward, and rarified as it moves outward.
-In a woofer, it's not unusual for the cone to move 1/4" peak-topeak at low frequencies.
-The distance between the pole piece and the dust cap might only be 3/4'' or so.
+In a woofer, it's not unusual for the cone to move 1⁄4" peak-topeak at low frequencies.
+The distance between the pole piece and the dust cap might only be $^{3}I{4}$ " or so.
 Under these conditions, the volume of this enclosure is changing by 33%!

 When a volume of air is compressed by this amount, it responds by pushing back with significant and quite nonlinear restoring forces.
 But, since this chamber is not air-tight, there is a leakage path right through the gap.
 Unfortunately, this leak is quite small compared to the amount of air forced through it.
-The air often literally "whistles'' through this gap, generating a lot of distortion.
+The air often literally "whistles" through this gap, generating a lot of distortion.
 At best, you will hear a loud "chugging" as the air is pumped through it.